A still life from the Dutch Golden Age

 Staatliche Museen zu Berlin, Nationalgalerie / Jörg P. Anders Public Domain Mark 1.0

-Around 1906 Block inherited a collection of Old Masters paintings from his uncle, the Berlin lawyer Berthold Richter.
-The paintings were so famous and so valuable that in 1919 leading representatives of the museums in Berlin such as Wilhelm von Bode wanted to include them in an inventory of national treasures.
+Around 1906 Block inherits a collection of Old Masters paintings from his uncle, the Berlin lawyer Berthold Richter.
+The paintings are so famous and so valuable that in 1919 leading representatives of the museums in Berlin such as Wilhelm von Bode want to include them in an inventory of national treasures.

 Black and white photograph.
 Josef Block in a painter's smock, Gertrud Lessow sitting with a cat, in a studio surrounded by paintings and books.